 Social media is a great way for students to stay connected.
-The College designed the following guidelines to help students navigate the social web at San Jacinto College and in their personal life.
+The College designed the following guidelines to help students navigate social media at San Jacinto College and in their personal life.

 Participate and Connect